movestore/Template_Python_App/developer_README.md

 │       └── output
 ```

 1. `./app/app.py`: This is the entrypoint for your App logic.
-MoveApps will call this class during a workflow execution which includes your app.
+MoveApps will call this class during a workflow execution which includes your App.
-**The class must be named `App` and the file must be named `./app/app.py`**, do not alter it!
+**The class must be named `App` and the file must be named `./app/app.py`, do not alter it!**
 1. `./appspec.json`: This file defines the settings and metadata of your App, for details refer to the [MoveApps User Manual](https://docs.moveapps.org/#/appspec)
 1. `./environment.yml`: Definition of the dependencies of your App.
 We use `conda` as library manager.
 1. `./resources/**`: Resources of the SDK
    1. `local_app_files/**`: Simulates the usage of [*app files*](https://docs.moveapps.org/#/auxiliary).
 You can put files into this folder to simulate an App run with provided/user-uploaded files.
    1. `output/**`: If your App produces [*artefacts*](https://docs.moveapps.org/#/copilot-r-sdk?id=artefacts) they will be stored here.
    1. `samples/**`: Collection of sample App input data.
-You can use these samples to simulate a App run with real input.
+You can use these samples to simulate an App run with real input.
 1. `./sdk/**`: The (internal) MoveApps Python SDK logic.
    1. `moveapps_execution.py`: The logic for simulating an App run.
-   1. `moveapps_io.py`: Helper functions to use IO features of MoveApps Apps.
+   1. `moveapps_io.py`: Helper functions to use IO features of MoveApps.
    1. `moveapps_spec.py`: The python App specification each MoveApps Python App must implement
 1. `./sdk.py`: The main entry point of the SDK.
 Use it to execute your App in your IDE
 1. `./tests/**`: Location for **Unit Tests**